Michael Finley: San Antonio Spurs (2005–2010)

 In San Antonio, Finley adapted well to a secondary role as Manu Ginóbili's backup, developing and emphasizing his outside shooting.
-The Spurs were knocked out of the 2006 NBA playoffs by his former team one year after he made the switch.
-During the series, Finley was punched below the belt by former teammate Jason Terry during Game 5, which earned Terry a suspension for the next game of the series and the suspension decision irritated Cuban, the Mavericks' boss, but the Spurs lost Game 7 after an overtime.
+The Spurs would face Finley's former team the Mavericks in the second round of the 2006 NBA playoffs.
+In Game 5 of the series, Finley was punched by former teammate Jason Terry, earning Terry a suspension for the next game of the series and irritating Mavericks owner Mark Cuban.
+The Spurs would force a seventh game after facing a 3–1 deficit, but ultimately fell to the Mavericks in overtime.

 In the fifth and final game of San Antonio's first-round series against Denver in 2007, Finley set the Spurs' record for three-point field goals in a playoff game, making eight of nine attempts.
 He eclipsed the previous record of seven set by teammate Bruce Bowen in 2003.
 Finley won his only NBA championship in 2007 with the San Antonio Spurs in his 12th NBA season.

 At Finley's request, the Spurs bought out the final year of his contract and waived him on March 1, 2010, freeing him to sign with another team.

 Boston Celtics (2010)

 On March 4, 2010, Finley reached a verbal agreement with the Boston Celtics to join the team for the remainder of the 2009–10 season.
 He signed with the Celtics on March 6, 2010.
-The Celtics would reach the 2010 NBA Finals, but would lose to the defending champion Los Angeles Lakers in seven games.
+The Celtics reached the 2010 NBA Finals, but lost to the defending champion Los Angeles Lakers in seven games.
 At the end of the season, Finley announced he would retire.